blynkkk/docs/glossary.md

 ## 0..9

 `Blynk.360` - a complex of `Blynk` services.
-Our web portal is the main entry point to Blynk.360.
+Our web portal is the main etnry point to Blynk.360.

 ## A

 `Auth Token` - a unique identifier that is assigned to each device that is activated in the system.

-See `Dynamic` / `Static` auth tokens.
+`Automation` -

 ## B